-Troop Committee meetings: Meetings are held monthly.
+Troop Committee meetings: Meetings are held monthly, typically on the second Monday of the month at 7pm.
 Committee members conduct the business of the Troop, review upcoming events, set policy, and help the Scoutmaster and Scouts with the outdoor program and other planned activities.
 All adults are welcome to attend.